RohanChirbi/sdn-mininet-orange/README.md

 ---

 ## Notes
--OSKen is a mantained fork of the Ryu SDN framework, created to ensure compatibility with modern Python versions & continued development
+- OSKen is a mantained fork of the Ryu SDN framework, created to ensure compatibility with modern Python versions & continued development
--OSKen maintains the same API, component-based framework, and functionality as Ryu -OpenFlow is fully supported
+- OSKen maintains the same API, component-based framework, and functionality as Ryu
+- OpenFlow is fully supported